sdonohoo/forecasting/internal_docs/tsperf_rules.md

     * name of the branch with submission code
     * benchmark path, for example /TSPerf/energy_load/problem1
     * path to submission directory, for example  /TSPerf/energy_load/problem1/benchmarks/submission1
-    * instructions for provisioning the system (e.g. DSVM, Batch AI)
+    * instructions for provisioning the architecture components (e.g. DSVM, Batch AI)
     * name of Docker image stored in tsperf registry, for example tsperf.azurecr.io/energy_load/problem1/submission1/submission1_image:v1

 In the following sections all occurences of "README file" refer to README file in the submission, unless specified otherwise.

-The next steps depend on the system and are described in the following two subsections.
+The next steps depend on the architecture and are described in the following two subsections.

 ### Standalone VM